 Asked which party they intended to vote for in the proportional representation section of the April general elections, 28.8 percent of respondents said they would vote for the liberal Platform Party, while 28 percent said they supported the conservative Future Korea Party.

 The Future Korea Party is a satellite group that the main opposition United Future Party launched in February this year to secure additional seats in the elections.
-In response, the governing Democratic Party established the Platform Party a month later.
+In response, the governing Democratic Party of Korea established the Platform Party a month later.

 The poll was commissioned by Seoul-based traffic broadcaster TBS and has a 95 percent confidence level with a margin of error of plus or minus 2.5 percentage points.
 It was conducted on 1,518 eligible voters nationwide.